Rotation, convective core overshooting, and period changes in classical Cepheid stellar evolution models: Discussion

-However, none can explain the mass discrepancy alone.
-Convective core overshooting would predict a near constant mass discrepancy for all Cepheids. \cite{Anderson2014} suggested that rotation solves the mass discrepancy, but that suggests that the youngest Cepheids and Cepheids with no rotation will have no mass discrepancy.
-However, if we include the rotation distribution for stars then about half of Cepheids will not have sufficient rotation to contribute to the mass discrepancy, even before age is considered.
-Enhanced mass loss will address the discrepancy as a function of age as well.
-Any one ingredient can contribute, but not solve the mass discrepancy.

-We conclude, as such, that we must consider all three ingredients to solve the Cepheid mass discrepancy.
-We require moderate convective core overshooting, rotation to be consistent with the evolution of mass sequence progenitors and enhanced mass loss to account for infrared observations.
-The combination will solve the mass discrepancy and produce a population of models consistent with the distribution of Cepheid period changes.
+We conclude that rotation does not impact the period change distribution and hence we require additional physics to explain the measured distribution, thereby, strengthening the results of \cite{Neilson2012b}.
+With respect to the Cepheid mass discrepancy, we conclude that we must consider all three ingredients (rotation, mass loss, and convective core overshooting) to understand Cepheid evolution.
+Moderate convective core overshooting and rotation must be considered for models to be consistent with the evolution of mass sequence progenitors and enhanced mass loss is required to account for infrared observations.
+The combination will produce a population of models consistent with the distribution of Cepheid period changes.